codewith-salman/Transporty-Website/README.md

 ## 🚚 Transportio – Transport & Logistics Website
-A modern and fully responsive **Transport & Logistics Website UI** built with HTML, CSS, and JavaScript.
+A modern and fully responsive **Transport & Logistics Website UI** built with HTML, CSS, and JS.
 This design represents a professional logistics service with smooth layout, clear information hierarchy, and a strong corporate identity.

 </div>